Corpus Christi Trucking Accident Injury Attorney

 Corpus Christi Trucking Accident Attorney

-18-wheelers and large trucks can cause massive damage and cause severe injuries including broken bones, head, neck, and back injuries, as well as catastrophic injuries and even death.
+18-wheelers and large trucks can cause massive damage and cause severe injuries, including broken bones, head, neck, and back injuries, as well as catastrophic injuries and even death.
 An 18-wheeler can weigh as much as 80,000 pounds.
-All too often, company drivers and 18-wheeler drivers are fatigued after driving multiple hours in a row, and are a risk to fall asleep at the wheel.
+All too often, company drivers and 18-wheeler drivers are fatigued after driving multiple hours in a row and are at risk of falling asleep at the wheel.

-Even more common, is a poorly trained driver who is unable to properly maneuver the massive vehicle they have been asked to operate.
+Even more common is a poorly-trained driver who can’t properly maneuver the massive vehicle he operates.
 If you or a loved one have suffered an injury after being hit by an 18-wheeler or large truck, call a Corpus Christi trucking accident attorney at The Patel Firm PLLC to discuss your options.
-Our Corpus Corpus Christi Trucking Accident Injury Lawyers make it our business to hold trucking companies accountable for their actions.
+Our Corpus Corpus Christi trucking accident injury lawyers make it our business to hold trucking companies accountable for their actions.

-How can a trucking accident lawyer help after an accident?
+How can a Corpus Christi trucking accident lawyer help after an accident?

 Dealing With Insurance Companies after a trucking accident

 It is never easy to deal with an insurance adjuster, especially by yourself.
 Insurance companies for trucking companies will always try to ensure they pay as little as possible in accident claims.
 This may not be enough to cover the damages and losses you suffered as a result of the accident.
 The injury accident lawyers in Corpus Christi at The Patel Firm PLLC have the experience needed after a trucking accident to understand the laws that back your claims and can get you a fair compensation to cover all your losses.